Breword/tmux/Getting-Started.md

 ### Common configuration changes

-This section shows examples of some common configuration requests for `.tmux.conf`.
+This section shows examples of some common configuration changes for `.tmux.conf`.

 #### Changing the prefix key